sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/03-Install-Client-Tools.md

     $cat .ssh/id_rsa.pub
     ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAA......8BtvJLJs= vagrant@kubernetes-rhel8-master

 Move public key of master to rest VMs.
+Important Note:
+Copy the content of file 'id_rsa.pub' to authorized_keys in the target VMs.
+Make sure that authorized_keys file permissions are 600 & .ssh folder to be 700.

 Install kubectl
 =====================
 The kubectl. command line utility is used to interact with the Kubernetes API Server.
 Download and install kubectl from the official release binaries.
+Make sure that the file is downloaded in the Master VM for this scenario.

     wget https://storage.googleapis.com/kubernetes-release/release/v1.18.2/bin/linux/amd64/kubectl
     chmod +x kubectl